+These 4 Ingredient Butter Biscuits are simple and delicous.
 I’m always looking for short cuts in my kitchen that don’t sacrifice taste.
 This recipe is adapted from a recipe that I found over at CountryCook.net, and it definitely fits the bill.
 Brandie, the recipe author, is a genius.
-Making biscuits in the morning can be time consuming and labor intensive, but this recipe goes together quickly, and you can finish getting dressed and round up the kids for breakfast while it bakes.
+Making biscuits in the morning can be time consuming and labor intensive, but this recipe for 4 ingredient butter biscuits goes together quickly, and you can finish getting dressed and round up the kids for breakfast while it bakes.
 Of course, biscuits aren’t just for breakfast.
-This would also go well as a side for a hearty stew, or as an accompaniment to any of her delicious slow cooker recipes like this recipe for creamy chicken and potatoes.
+This would also go well as a side for a hearty stew, or as an accompaniment to any of Brandie’s delicious slow cooker recipes like this recipe for creamy chicken and potatoes.

 Here’s your recipe.
 Give our 4 ingredient butter biscuits a try and let us know what you think.

 - ½ cup butter

 - 2½ cups SELF RISING Flour (ALL PURPOSE flour won't work.)